-You may have to report under the National Greenhouse and Energy Reporting (NGER) Scheme if you are a controlling corporation:
+You may have to report under the National Greenhouse and Energy Reporting (NGER) Scheme if you are a company that meets an NGER threshold.
+This could be either directly or via companies within your corporate group that have operational control of a facility.

 Who must report under NGER